Learn your best bet for selling your gold and unwanted jewelry

 How to sell your gold or unwanted jewelry

-First, even though gold is at an all-time high, it is very, very rare that you will receive the original price you paid for your piece of jewelry.
+First, set your expectations; it is very, very rare that you will receive the original price you paid for your piece of jewelry.
 Just like buying a car, once you drive it off the lot, or take your jewelry home, the value decreases somewhat.
 This means you most likely won’t get what you paid for your jewelry, even if it’s in pristine shape.

 But before we start talking about money, let’s discuss how selling jewelry works: